codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ###### Description

-When fetching repositories from Github, Gitlab, Bitbucket, and others, you might encounter below error due to the following reasons:
+When fetching or adding repositories from Github, Gitlab, Bitbucket, and others, you might encounter below error:

-1. Repository settings were changed
-2. Access credentials are not valid e.g. provided SSH key is either expired or malformed or any other reason
-3. Repository is behind a firewall and requires IP addresses to be whitelisted
-4. OAuth access token should be refreshed

 ```
 "Cannot access the repository.
 Request is unauthorized (401).
 Please check your credentials to access ..."